MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

     - ~apply iteratively down for a widen~
     - ~have a suite of network transforms?~
     - ~get rid of the use of specific modules~
-- **Implement R2R for fully connected layers
+- ~Implement R2R for fully connected layers~
-    - Prototype in tutorial.pynb first
+    - ~Prototype in tutorial.pynb first~
-    - The transform can be implemented as a special case of a conv (where the spatial dimensions are 1x1.
-So just need to expand dims and squeeze dims around the general widen transform!!)
+    - ~The transform can be implemented as a special case of a conv (where the spatial dimensions are 1x1.
+So just need to expand dims and squeeze dims around the general widen transform!!)~
-    - Explain that we decided to go with explaining it this way, because it makes the correspondence between the two more obvious.**
 - Find a better way to deal with residual connections than masking?
 - Fix the R2DeeperR test
 - Implement Net2Net in PyTorch (find another repo that does this?)